thewalkingcoder/maker-bundle/README.md

 When your symfony architecture is different like (ddd, cqrs, adr, custom architecture) you lost the powerfull of makerBundle, because directory structure is not at the same place.
-TwcMakerBundle try to revolve that, to wrapper maker command and introduce "context" option.
+TwcMakerBundle try to revolve that, to wrap maker command and introduce "context" option.

 ## Installation